-Now a transmission line with distributed parameters is almost identical in behaviour to a ladder network comprising lumped parameters \cite{1}, and the above paradox exists in the infinite ladder network also.
+A transmission line with distributed parameters is almost identical in behavior to a ladder network comprising lumped parameters \cite{1}, and the above paradox appears in the infinite ladder network too.
 A Ladder network of $n$ blocks, with each block a symmetrical $T$ section consisting of two $L/2$ inductances and a capacitance $C$, has a characteristic impedance $Z_0=\sqrt{L/C - \omega^2 L^2/4}$) \cite{1,2,3}.
-The number $n$ of blocks could be a finite value, or it could even be infinite ($n\rightarrow \infty$).
-Figure 2(a) shows an infinite ladder network while Figure 2(b) shows a finite ladder network, but terminated in its characteristic impedance $Z_0=\sqrt{L/C - \omega^2 L^2/4}$).
+The number $n$ of blocks could be finite, or it could even be infinite ($n\rightarrow \infty$).
+Figure 2(a) shows an infinite ladder network while Fig. 2(b) shows a finite ladder network, but terminated in its characteristic impedance $Z_0=\sqrt{L/C - \omega^2 L^2/4}$).

-A solution for the input impedance $Z_i$ of the infinite network is obtained in the following manner \cite{4,5,9,10}.
+A solution for the input impedance $Z_i$ of the infinite network is obtained in the following manner \cite{4,5,12,9,10}.
 Since adding another block to the beginning of an infinite ladder network does not change the input impedance (it still remains the same infinite network), $Z_i$ must equal the impedance of a circuit having a single block terminated in a load impedance equal to $Z_i$.
 Therefore we have,

 which has a solution,